All About The Water Cycle - How Does It Work?

 How do Humans Affect the WATER CYCLE?

 Water is one of the most valuable resources on Earth.
-With water making up at least 80 percent of living matter, the more we develop our land and increase infrastructure, the bigger the effect humankind is on the water cycle.
+With water making up at least 80 percent of living matter, the more we develop our land and increase infrastructure, the bigger the effect humankind has on the water cycle.

 Here are a few of the general issues that disrupt the water cycle: